DanialNabiyan/Emqx-cluster/manual cluster/README.md

 # Manual Cluster

-For manual clustring you should this document
+For manual clustring you should use this document

-In this example i cluster my emqx in two node but best practice is **three** node for cluster
+In this example im cluster my emqx in two node but best practice is **three** node for cluster

 You can see configs in `emqx-server1.conf` and `emqx-server2.conf` , each config used in one server